Oyster Yachts: Oyster World Rally

 The Oyster World Rally refers to the 2-3 year worldwide sailing expeditions that Oyster Yachts organises for its owners.
 All owners of the company’s yachts are invited to sail the world together, following a route pre-planned and organised by Oyster and with support from the Oyster After Sales team.

 The rally was initially organised to celebrate 35 years of Oyster Yachts in 2013, but with the success of the first event the company decided to make the World Rally a regular feature in the Oyster social calendar.
-The first rally ran from 2013-14, with one currently underway from 2017-19 and one planned for 2021-23.
+The first rally ran from 2013-14, then another from 2017-19, 2021-23 and the most recent started in January 2024.
+The next rally is planned to run from 2028-2029.

 Oyster is the only yachting brand currently running its own global circumnavigation.

+In the fall of 2025, Oyster also launched the Explorers Club, where Oyster yacht owners can participate in curated rallies organized by the company.
+These rallies range in duration from four months to twelve months - considerably shorter than the 16 month World Rally.

 Owner Events

-Oyster puts on regular regattas, dinners and other events for their owners, owner’s friends and family, and crew.

-These events are run by the Oyster Yacht team and generally this include two regattas per year - one in the Caribbean at Easter and one in the Mediterranean in September/October - as well as parties and dinners for owners during the London, Southampton and Annapolis boat shows and other sailing events.
+Oyster puts on regular regattas, dinners and other events for their community.
+These events are run by the Oyster Yachts Event team and generally this include two regattas per year - the Oyster Antigua Regatta in the Caribbean at Easter and the Oyster Palma Regatta one in the Mediterranean in September/October - as well as parties and dinners for owners during the London, Southampton and Annapolis boat shows and other sailing events.
+Another popular event on the Oyster Yachts event calendar is the Oyster Rendezvous which takes place every summer in the Mediterranean.